RannnX/RanErrorcode404/README.md

 <h3 align="center"></h3>

 ## 👨‍💻 About Me
-- I’m someone who loves to explore **technology**, **hacking**, and **code**
+- I’m Someone Who Loves To Explore **Technology**, **Hacking**, And **Code**
-- Always curious and excited to learn new things, especially in the cybersecurity field
+- Always Curious And Excited To Learn New Things, Especially In The Cybersecurity Field
-- My dream is to become a **Cyber Security Engineer**
+- My Dream Is To Become A **Cyber Security Engineer**
-- Currently focused on self-learning and building experience through real practice
+- Currently Focused On Self-Learning And Building Experience Through Real Practice

 ### 🛡️ Cybersecurity:
 - 🧠 Exploring: **XSS**, **LFI**, **SQLi**, **Recon**, **Information Disclosure**, **Sensitive File Exposure**